Everything you might ever need to know about the wonderful UK county of West Sussex, brought to you by West Sussex.info

 Other good places to enjoy a walk around Chichester Harbour are the long loop around Cobnor Point from either the hamlet of Chidham or Nutbourne.
 This walk has the advantage of combining great views across the Bosham Channel towards Bosham with a more open section of the central Harbour where the Chichester Channel meets the Thorney Channel.

-The sand spit at East Head is one of the most popular places for walkers and there's a lovely coastal path which runs all along the eastern shoreline of the harbour from East Head to West Itchenor - a distance of 5 miles (8km).
+The sand spit at East Head adjoining West Wittering's famous beach is one of the most popular places for walkers and there's a lovely coastal path which runs all along the eastern shoreline of the harbour from East Head to West Itchenor - a distance of 5 miles (8km).

-There's a long distance walk and cycle path called the Salterns Way which loosely follows the shoreline of the Harbour from central Chichester to West Wittering Beach.
+There's a long distance walk and cycle path called the Salterns Way which loosely follows the shoreline of the Harbour from the Cross in the middle of Chichester to West Wittering Beach.
 Lengthy sections of the Salterns Way run inland, but Salterns Way is suitable for cycling.

 Unfortunately some of the finest parts of the Harbour shoreline are not accessible.
 This is because there are several chunks of land which are occupied by estates full of spectacular and highly-prized seaside homes.